Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 [!!Manage the attribute sets](./02_ManageAttributeSets.md)

-# Manage the attribute groups
+# Manage an attribute group

 The attribute groups serve the logical organization of the product attributes.
 You can create attribute groups, edit attribute groups and the sorting of the attribute groups themselves as well as the sorting of the attributes within a group.